TimeMaster18/Project-Rechained/Siege_installation_instructions.md

       dotnet DepotDownloader.dll -app 427270 -depot 427271 -manifest 808827202674972462 -username YourSteamUsername
       ```

-    Replace `YourSteamUsername` and `YourSteamPassword` with your actual Steam credentials.
+    Replace `YourSteamUsername` with your actual Steam credentials.
+It will ask for your password once entered.

     **Example**:
     ```sh